build a site for free

 Also called "The Commuting Years".

-During that time, I had to work far away from home and in what can only be described as a very unpleasant environment at best.
+During that time, I had to work far away from home.

 Disclaimer